Client Integration

 getPublicKey()

-const publicKey = await capsule.getPublicKey();
+const publicKey = await client.getPublicKey();

 // Returns: Base64-encoded SPKI public key